CS3219-AY2526Sem1/cs3219-ay2526s1-project-g09/backend-services/question-backend-service/README.md

 - Pings LeetCode’s GraphQL API to fetch problems and details
 - Seeds the all problem into MongoDB Atlas (Currently WIP)
-- Exposes simple health and query endpoints
+- Exposes simple query endpoints

 ## Tech